Hello Friends!

 Dr. Kristin Neff's image: Fierce-Self-Compassion: How tender and fierce creates a caring force

-Due to gender socialization, it’s still hard for me to focus on providing for myself.
-I have a little internal voice that says it’s “selfish” to provide for myself.
+Teaching fierce self-compassion has been both a pathway for helping others, as well as a catalyst for my own growth.
+Due to gender socialization, it was hard for me to let myself focus on providing for myself.
+I had a little internal voice that said it was “selfish” to provide for myself.
 But, I am developing another internal voice.
 This new voice says it’s my birthright and EVERYONE’S birthright to provide for themselves.
 I don’t provide for myself instead of others.
 Rather I provide for BOTH myself and others.
 And in fact, the more I provide for myself, the more I will be able to provide for others.

 Here are two ways that practicing “providing” fierce self-compassion has manifested in my life: